David-Lor/VigoBus-TelegramBot/README.md

 ## Disclaimer

-This project is not endorsed by, directly affiliated with, maintained by, sponsored by or in any way officially connected with the company, companies and/or entities responsible for the public transport service of the city of Vigo.
+This project is not endorsed by, directly affiliated with, maintained by, sponsored by or in any way officially related with the company, companies and/or entities responsible for the public transport service of the city of Vigo.

-_Este proyecto no cuenta con soporte de, no está afiliado con, mantenido por, patrocinado por ni en cualquier otra manera oficialmente conectado con la compañía, compañías y/o entidades responsables del sistema de transporte público de la ciudad de Vigo._
+_Este proyecto no cuenta con soporte de, no está afiliado con, mantenido por, patrocinado por ni en cualquier otra manera oficialmente vinculado con la compañía, compañías y/o entidades responsables del sistema de transporte público de la ciudad de Vigo._